mcommelin/openlisem_pesticide_model_development/README.md

 ## Performing all calculations and analysis
-The main calculations are performed in 'paper_all_steps.R', this code follows the order of the related paper as much as possible.
-Initial spatial analysis and transformations have been done separatly and the resulting dataset is provided in 'spatial_data_SL'.

-The secondary data used for calculations in this research are stored in 'ext_data/'.
-Functions in R and intermediate data files are provided in 'sources/'

 To run the code and analysis for this research the following software and data is required:
  - R, download from: https://cran.r-project.org/
  - RStudio, download from: https://www.rstudio.com/
  - The OpenLISEM-pesticide model
  - The TCRP model
- - the primary dataset
+ - the observational dataset

 The observational dataset should be downloaded, and added in a subfolder 'data/'.
 Then open the R project file: 'openlisem_pesticide_model_development.Rproj'.
-The R script with the full workflow for this study is: 'paper_all_steps.R'
-In this document further guidance on setup and choices is given.
+The R script with the full workflow for this study is: 'paper_all_steps.R' In this document further guidance on setup and choices is given.
+Initial spatial analysis and transformations have been done separatly and the resulting dataset is provided in 'spatial_data_SL'.
+The secondary data used for calculations in this research are stored in 'ext_data/'.
+Functions in R and intermediate data files are provided in 'sources/'

 Required packages can be installed with: 'install.packages("package name")'.

 ## Session info